 Discharge plan Date of elaboration: 26/May/2023.
 Diagnosis: Intraparenchymal hemorrhage plus decompressive craniectomy.
 Addressed to: To the family and primary caregiver (legal representative).
-Need 1: to breathe normally Airway care: - Remember that, upon aspiration of secretions, it is necessary - Perform aspiration of secretions once a day or in case of ex - The technique should be performed as cleanly as possible.
+Need 1: to breathe normally Airway care: - Remember that, upon aspiration of secretions, it is necessary to - Perform aspiration of secretions once a day or in case of exce - The technique should be performed as cleanly as possible. to stop the diet being administered to avoid bronchoaspiration.
+Essive secretions.
 Need 3: normal elimination by all routes Bladder catheter care: Wash hands before and after handling the probe.
-Perform daily genital hygiene and drying with soap and w Change the bag every 5 days according to the recommend Do not disconnect the bag, neither for emptying nor for h Drain the bladder catheter every time it is /4 of its capacit Keep the probe below waist level.
-Keep the collection bag above the ground to avoid contam Report changes in urine or low amount of urine. ation of the permanent nursing committee. ygiene. -y.
-Need 4: to move and maintain proper posture - Perform passive exercises in the upper and lower limbs to promote joint mobility.
-Need 9: avoidance of environmental hazards and avoidance of injury to others Warning signs: Decreased awake state.
+Perform daily genital hygiene and drying with soap and water.
+Change the bag every 5 days according to the recommendation of the permanent nursing committee.
+Do not disconnect the bag, neither for emptying nor for hygiene.
+Drain the bladder catheter every time it is 3⁄4 of its capacity.
+Keep the probe below waist level.
+Keep the collection bag above the ground to avoid contamination of the circuit.
+Need 4: to move and maintain proper posture - Perform passive exercises in the upper and lower limbs to p romote joint mobility.
+Need 9: avoidance of environmental hazards and avoida Warning signs: Decreased awake state.
 Difficulty breathing in ambient air.
 Temperature increase.
-Enlargement of the decompressive craniectomy site (left cranial parietal or left frontotemporoparietal region).
-Name and category of the person performing: Bachelor of Science in Nursing R.B.T.P.
+Enlargement of the decompressive craniectomy site (left craniectom) nce of injury to others nial parietal or left frontotemporoparietal region).
+Name and category of Bachelor of Science the person performing: in Nursing R.B.T.P.